Lightning Talks:

 In this session we’ll be sharing our findings and facilitating discussion around how our sector can better support students that engage with these behaviours.

-Niamh Nicholson - Interconnected Wellbeing: Embedding Boundaries and Sustainable Practices for HE Staff
+Niamh Nicholson - Embedding Boundaries and Sustainable Practices for HE Staff

 Our presentation explores how supporting staff wellbeing is essential to improving student mental health and building a sustainable culture within education.
 We will share how our approach embeds staff wellbeing, self-care, and healthy boundaries into every stage of our training programme, ensuring that those who support students also feel supported themselves.